#25 April 2019 Advice is to to register with these exchanges immediately:

 Bitcoin holds a dominant place in my cryptoasset portfolio.
-As a result of recent changes in UK regulations I have allocated my entire personal pension (like a US 401k) into Bitcoin via the XBTProvider ETN.
+As a result of recent changes in UK regulations I have allocated my entire personal pension (like a US 401k or retirement account) into Bitcoin via the XBTProvider ETN.

 Be more cautious about investing your 401k into Barry Silbert’s Bitcoin Investment Trust $GBTC.
 The (European) XBT Provider ETN is an open-ended fund which means it maintains a premium to the NAV close to 0% at all times.
-The Bitcoin Investment Trust is an inferior investment vehicle because it is a closed-end fund (it does not increase its holdings of the underlying asset) which means it is subject to wild swings in its premium, which has been as high as 150%.
+The Bitcoin Investment Trust is an inferior investment vehicle because it is a closed-end fund (it does not increase its holdings of the underlying asset when demand for the product increases) which means it is subject to wild swings in its premium, which has been as high as 150%.
 So you could make the mistake of buying when the premium is high and suffer swingeing losses even when the Bitcoin price is stable.

 Something extraordinary is happening.
 The cypto space in June 2017 is like the Internet space in 1995.
-It is a great opportunity, a Black Swan.
+It is a great opportunity.

 Rule 3: Index Track the Top 10 Cryptoassets